Introduction to Tenebrae

 Complete Chargen, and Apply for Approval

 Once you have your character in mind, head into chargen.
-You will do this by using the Chargen exit from the OOC Room.
+You will do this by typing CG from the Gaming Table.

 Once you're finished, the last room will instruct you to +apply.

 Character applications may take anywhere from 24-72 hours.

 Common terms found in Pathfinder are summarized here.
 Do not feel the need to memorize these.
 These will become familiar as you continue to play.

 You will always roll against some sort of target number.
 Equaling or beating this number means you have succeeded.
 Rolling below this number means failure--though failure does not always mean a humiliating fumble.
 For example--it could mean your character's sword struck the side of his shield, instead.
 Or, your character happened to glance over as a party member yelled out.
 The question to ask is "but why?" and then to build it into the storyline in a creative way.

 Here are some examples of things you might roll for ingame.
 Our ingame dice roller is very flexible.
 For example, you could type +roll 1d8+1d6+14 and it would work.
 Feel free to play around, or see +help rolling dice for more dice commands than you can shake a stick at.